 Not convinced of his jerkery just yet?
 Absalom and his father eventually did reunite and Absalom jerk-tastically devised a grass roots program to steal his father’s throne!!

 2 Samuel 15:1-4 In the course of time, Absalom provided himself with a chariot and horses and with fifty men to run ahead of him.
 2 He would get up early and stand by the side of the road leading to the city gate.
 Whenever anyone came with a complaint to be placed before the king for a decision, Absalom would call out to him, “What town are you from?”
 He would answer, “Your servant is from one of the tribes of Israel.”
 3 Then Absalom would say to him, “Look, your claims are valid and proper, but there is no representative of the king to hear you.”
 4 And Absalom would add, “If only I were appointed judge in the land!
 Then everyone who has a complaint or case could come to me and I would see that they receive justice.”

 Keep reading the story and you will find that the coup was so well put together that David had to flee the land while in hot pursuit.
 And what did Absalom do while King David was on the run?
 He did what any jerk-faced spoiled son would do to steal his father’s throne…..he slept with all his wives!

 2 Samuel 16:22 So they pitched a tent for Absalom on the roof, and he slept with his father’s concubines in the sight of all Israel.

 I don’t know about you, but sleeping with your father’s live-in girl friend(s) might put you in deep trouble, but in biblical times it was a sign of power and you better believe Absalom was sending a message to his pops.
-And perhaps setting up the best joke of all time, now being able to play the “I slept with your Mom” card on just about every young adult that lived in or near the palace.
+Perhaps also setting up the best joke of all time; he could now play the “I slept with your Mom” card on just about every young adult that lived in or near the palace.
 Now that is real power!

 Be sure to leave your comments and vote! :)